apache/incubator-kie-tools/README.md

 8. Default configuration

-A configmap called kogito-serverless-operator-builder-config will be created under the kogito-serverless-operator-system namespace when the Operator will be installer and it contains:
+A configmap called kogito-serverless-operator-builder-config will be created under the kogito-serverless-operator-system namespace when the Operator will be installed, and it contains:

 - DEFAULT_BUILDER_RESOURCE = kogito_builder_dockerfile.yaml
 - DEFAULT_WORKFLOW_DEXTENSION = .sw.json